Azure-Samples/cosmosdb-springboot-aks/README.md

-1. Before you run the application, update the `application.properties` file with the details of your Azure Cosmos DB account.
+1. Before you run the application, update the `src/main/resources/application.properties` file with the details of your Azure Cosmos DB account.

    ```properties
    azure.cosmos.uri=https://<enter cosmos db account name>.azure.com:443/